Prepared to weather the storm

 - Pre-arranged fuel deliveries in case of a storm, with tankers poised and in position to quickly respond to hard-hit areas.

-- A dedicated Verizon Crisis Response Team (VCRT) program that trains and certifies employees nationwide in business continuity and disaster recovery; conducts regular mock emergencies; and works in close conjunction with police, fire and other public safety agencies to prepare and respond to storms and other crises.
+- A dedicated Verizon Business Continuity program that trains employees nationwide in crisis management, business continuity and disaster recovery; conducts regular mock emergencies; and works in close conjunction with police, fire and other public safety agencies to prepare and respond to storms and other crises.